geekymonk/COMP1336/README.md

 ## About the Class

-CS 151 is an introductory class designed for students with no formal exposure to computer science or programming.
+COMP 1336 is an introductory class designed for students with no formal exposure to computer science or programming.
 The goal is to provide a gentle but thorough introduction to computer science that will prepare students to either take further computer science courses, or use computer science in their field of study.

 See the [Syllabus page](syllabus.md) for more details on course policies.

 ## Course Materials
-Add content.
+Add content here.